eb3nezer/kidsclub/README.md

-# Kids Club
+# KC
 A web app for managing children's holiday programs

 ## Getting Started

-You will need a PostreSQL database to run Kids Club.
+You will need a PostreSQL database to run KC.
 You should create a database, along with a user that has permission to create tables in the DB.